VarunPrajapatii/Youtube-Clone-React/README.md

 video page where I have embedded that video from youtube.
 I have made a comment section down the video.
 After a while Ive made a live chat section there too...

+Two of the very good features according to in this project are, firstly, the search bar, in which I used again Youtube's API for search suggestions...
+So whats special is the debouncing it does and the caching of search results which makes it a well organized, well optimized search.
+Secondly, is the live chat, in which i have used a api for randdom names generated and random messages it puts.

+One of a really cool feature is, I it has an nesting comments unlike youtube.
+One example of this nested comments is Reddit.
+For this I have used nested Components concept to nest the replies on the comments below the youtube video in Video page...

 # Getting Started with Create React App